Mark Aldridge: Firearms licence cancellation

 In 2013, South Australian Police searched Aldridge's property to check if his firearms were stored correctly, and removed five firearms including a rifle and a pistol.
 He was later arrested and charged under Section 21 of the Firearms Act, with the charges later dropped.
 Aldridge made a complaint to the Police Ombusdsman, who found that there was no reasonable prospect for the police to pursue the gun charges against him.

 In 2017, Aldridge was charged with aggravated assault using an offensive weapon, aggravated threatening to cause harm, discharging a firearm to injure, annoy or frighten, and two counts of breach of bail.
 He was accused of shooting at a group of young people who had been doing burnouts and lighting fireworks near his house.

 The Registrar of Firearms cancelled Aldridge's firearms licence in 2020, after he made repeated indirect threats to use his firearms to harm others.
 The Registrar stated that he was "not a fit and proper" person to hold one.
 Aldrige applied to SA Civil and Administrative Tribunal to have his firearms licence reinstated, but after a two-day hearing the tribunal denied his application, stating "there is a risk that the applicant may cause harm to another by the threatened use of a firearm."

 Animal welfare advocacy

 Moorook Animal Shelter

 In 2013 he was a spokesperson for the Moorook Animal Shelter.
 The Royal Society for the Prevention of Cruelty to Animals (RSPCA) conducted inspections and removed several animals from the shelter.
-Aldridge argued that the facility was unfairly targeted and that the RSPCA should do more to support the shelters work.
+Aldridge argued that the facility was unfairly targeted and that the RSPCA should do more to support the shelter's work.
 The owner was later charged with animal neglect.